LucileVG/DCA_polymorphism_Ecoli/README.md

 ![figure](ecoli_sequence_landscape.png)

+We provide here the code to reproduce the key results and figures of the paper.

 ## Installation:
-To run the code and reproduce the key results from the paper, you frst need to install
+To run the code, you first need to install :
 - python3: (the code was tested on python v3.8)
 - [julia:](https://julialang.org/)  to run the DCA pseudo-likelihood inference algorithm  (tested on julia v1.6)
 - [hmmer package:](http://hmmer.org/) to generate the multiple sequence alignments (MSA) (tested on hmmer-3.3.2)